-WPA Versions-The types of client stations you want to support:

-- WPA-The network has client stations that support the original WPA and none that support the newer WPA2. - WPA2-All client stations on the network support WPA2.
-This protocol version provides the best security per the IEEE 802.11i standard.
+- WPA Versions-The types of client stations to be supported: - WPA-TKIP-The network has some client stations that only support original WPA and TKIP security protocol.
+Note that selecting only WPA-TKIP for the access point is not allowed as per the latest WiFi Alliance requirement. - WPA2-AES-All client stations on the network support WPA2 version and AES-CCMP cipher/ security protocol.
+This WPA version provides the best security per the IEEE 802.11i standard.
+As per the latest WiFi Alliance requirement, the AP has to support this mode all the time.